 For example, Onei MK-I Halo lets you adjust the plate temperature between 140° to 450° Farenheit.
 But when it comes to technology, ghd hair straighteners belong to a class of their own as they feature automatic temperature control.

-Touted as the best hair straightener by many beauty ‘queens’, ghd hair straighteners boast sophistication that is above its peers.
+Touted as the best flat iron hair straightener by many beauty ‘queens’, ghd hair straighteners boast sophistication that is above its peers.
 I didn’t believe it at first when I learned that ghd hair straighteners are designed with ‘intelligence’ to determine the optimal temperature it should be working on.

 I started believing it when I tried it myself.
 Indeed, depending on your hair type, it will determine and intelligently adjust its operating temperature to suit the hair type.